pintub/design-patterns/src/main/java/Behavioral/Observer/README.md

 - **UML**
     - [UML](UML.puml) [Example](https://www.geeksforgeeks.org/observer-pattern-set-1-introduction/) -> (IObservable-Observer Registration at Observer end) Observer is registered to IObservable using `IObservable.add(IObserver)`
     - [Slight variation](UML.puml) [Example](https://www.tutorialspoint.com/design_pattern/observer_pattern.htm) -> (IObservable-Observer Registration at IObservable end) Observer has a reference to IObservable using `new ConcreteObserver(new ConcreteObservable); ` and calls `concreteObservable.attach(concreteObserver)`
-    So, bi-directional reference is there ,notice the slight change in `update()`
+    So, bi-directional reference is there
 - [**Code Example**]
     - `TODO`
 - **Pros**